raffaelk/nlp-basics/topic_classification/README.md

 - Analysis and Modelling: pandas, scikit-learn, NLTK

 ## Data Analysis
-In the first part of the notebook [topic_classification.ipynb](topic_classification.ipynb) an extended data analysis was performed.
+In the first part of the notebook [topic_classification.ipynb](topic_classification.ipynb) (or [open with nbviewer](https://nbviewer.jupyter.org/github/raffaelk/nlp-basics/blob/main/topic_classification/topic_classification.ipynb)) an extended data analysis was performed.
 With graphical and statistical tools it could be shown how the importance of certain topics and words evolved over time.

 ## Model
-In the second part of the notebook [topic_classification.ipynb](topic_classification.ipynb) a predictive model to automatically classify headlines has been created.
+In the second part of the notebook [topic_classification.ipynb](topic_classification.ipynb) (or [open with nbviewer](https://nbviewer.jupyter.org/github/raffaelk/nlp-basics/blob/main/topic_classification/topic_classification.ipynb)) a predictive model to automatically classify headlines has been created.
 An accuracy of approximately 75% was achieved.